-You can also remove gum using the multipurpose hero of every home: white vinegar.
+You can also remove gum using the multipurpose hero of every home: white vinegar (look at all these amazing things vinegar can do).
 Heat the vinegar in a small pot.
 Once it’s hot, dip in a toothbrush, and use this to scrub the soiled garment.
 Give it a little elbow grease and the gum should come right off.

 No matter how you remove gum from clothes, you’ll want to give them a cold-water wash afterwards to remove tiny specks that may have worked their way deep into the fabric.

 As it turns out, getting gum on carpets or fabric upholstery isn’t the end of the world.
 Rather than busting out the scissors, revert to the clothing method and freeze the gum before flaking it away.

 Alternatively, you can use oil—here are some to choose from—to weaken the gum and make it easier to remove.
 Rub the gum all over with an oil-soaked cloth and wait for about 10 minutes, then gently peel it up with a butter knife.
 Be sure to test an inconspicuous spot of the carpet or upholstery first (to make sure the oil doesn’t wreck the item), and clean the gummy area with dish soap and warm water when you’re done to remove any residue.